JohnConnorNPC/Not-Another-Twitter-Bot/README.md

 ## 🌟 Highlights

-- Connect your account and send messages using the API.
+- Connect your account and send and delete messages using the API.
 - Seamless integration with Twitter's V2 API through OAuth2.
 - Token rotation with SQLite.
 - Designated web endpoint for tweet dispatches.